Authoritarian Populism and the Rural World

 18. ‘Actually existing’ right-wing populism in rural Europe: insights from eastern Germany, Spain, the United Kingdom and Ukraine

 19. Unpacking ‘authoritarian populism’ and rural politics: some comments on ERPI

 20. From ‘populist moment’ to authoritarian era: challenges, dangers, possibilities

-Ian Scoones is Professorial Fellow at the Institute of Development Studies at the University of Sussex, and Director of the ESRC STEPS Centre.
+Ian Scoones is Professorial Fellow at the Institute of Development Studies at the University of Sussex, and co-director of the ESRC STEPS Centre.

 Marc Edelman is Professor of Anthropology at Hunter College and the Graduate Center of the City University of New York.